 Dietary strategies for lowering homocysteine, a study by Riddell, Chisholm and Williams, found that in the course of 12 weeks 437 mcg of folic acid (daily) lowered homocysteine 21%, fortified breakfast cereals lowered it 24% and a 418 mcg increase in folate rich veggies lowered homocysteine levels only 9%.
 The researchers wrote, “from a practical point of view it is difficult to increase the consumption of folate-rich foods in free-living individuals to an extent that will result in higher dietary intakes.”

 I was skeptical that folic acid supplements lower homocysteine more effectively than increasing the amount of folate rich veggies you eat, until I did a chart of the folate content of veggies.

-While there’s a lot of folate in asparagus with 268 mcg, broccoli with 302 mcg, avocados with 122 mcg, turnip greens with 170 mcg, mustard greens with 105 mcg, and peas with 101 mcg, there isn’t very much in other veggies, and if you eat them raw rather shrunken by cooking so that more fit into a cup, there’s not nearly as much as I expected.
+While there’s a lot of folate in asparagus with 268 mcg, broccoli with 302 mcg, avocados with 122 mcg, turnip greens with 170 mcg, mustard greens with 105 mcg, and peas with 101 mcg, there isn’t very much in other veggies, and if you eat them raw rather than shrunken by cooking so that more fit in a cup, there’s not nearly as much as I expected.

 Vitamin B12 Lowers Homocysteine ~